 The Office of Safety and Health Administration (OSHA) and the Centers for Disease Control (CDC) have prepared a document to help all workplaces prepare!

 This document includes detailed information about how to develop a plan, implement prevention measures, and more.
 The basics are covered in the first half of the document: Guidance on Preparing Workplaces for COVID-19

-The official training program to address COVID-19 concerns for NC hospitality businesses will be part of the Count on Me NC program.
+The official training program to address COVID-19 concerns for NC hospitality businesses is part of the Count on Me NC program.
 These simple, FREE training modules will empower guests and businesses to help keep everyone safe and protected.
 All training modules are online videos, about 30 minutes in length.
 Get certified, get listed, and give your guests confidence by posting the certification.